 Do Business Schools Prefer GMAT or GRE?

 Most students in business schools use the GMAT for their admission.
 Although business schools do not mention their preference, GMAT is used as:

 - GMAT is designed to test specific skills that assess MBA admission committee

-- Taking GMAT helps you get clarity of your focus on your career.
-As GRE is for different masters courses that shows whether you are actually assured to take an MBA
+- Taking the GMAT helps you get clarity of your focus on your career.
+As GRE is for different masters courses that show whether you are actually assured to take an MBA

 Which Exam Should You Take?
 GMAT or GRE